 “Then why?”
 He wheeled his chair closer to her.
 “Why come at all?”

-Nora caught her breath in her throat when she saw him closer.
-What was left of his hair was silver and thin and left long.
+Nora caught her breath in her throat when she saw him come closer.
+What was left of his once thick mane of hair was now completely silver, wispy thin, and left long.
 His skin had a chalky pallor to it.
 All of that added to those gray-yellow eyes made him look like a mad man who had indeed come back from the grave.
 “Well?
 You can speak can’t you?”

 “I’m here, Tracy, because I wanted to see you once more.
 I’m working on a new project…..”

 He cut in.
 “In Atlanta.
 I know.
-I can still read and I can still afford newspapers.
+I can still see well enough to read and I can still afford newspapers.
 You’re a famous woman now.
 Something of an angel they say.”
-He smiled, revealing darkly stained teeth.
+He smiled, revealing tobacco-stained teeth.
 “A beautiful angel from Heaven is what they call you.
 Getting more beautiful as the years go by.”
 He chuckled.
 “Unlike the rest of us.
 But what have I to do with any of it?
-I am the sonofabitch who broke your heart.
+I am the sonofabitch who broke your heart!
 The lying bastard on stage.
 The devil-monster.
 And other names you called me that I have tried to forget.”

 She blushed.
 “I was angry at you.
 And justified in that anger!
 You told me you loved me.
-And then went on to hold another woman and no doubt give her the same pack of lies.
+And then went on to make love to another woman and no doubt give her the same pack of lies.
 It was cruel and heartless of you.
 You knew I was alone.
 That I didn’t wander into a man’s bed for no reason!”

-Tracy smiled and sat back in his wheelchair.
+Tracy smiled and sat back in his wheelchair, looking a bit smug.
 “So you still love me, Nora.
 Despite everything.
 You still do.
 I believe you even missed me.”

 Nora’s green eyes flashed brightly with amusement.
 “In case you haven’t looked in the mirror lately Tracy, I have to say there’s some humor in what you just said.
 I doubt many women would be pining for you if they saw you now.”